-Bolivia kicks out Cubans, Venezuelans for allegedly fueling unrest
+Bolivia blames Cubans for stirring unrest, ousts Venezuelan officials

 The Caribbean island nation has a respected health service and generates export earnings by sending more than 50,000 health workers to more than 60 countries.
 Cuba has been accused of mistreating its doctors and pressuring them to take part in political activities, which the country denies.

-Cuba and Venezuela have backed Morales’ assertion that he was toppled in a foreign-backed coup.
+Police fired teargas at protesters in La Paz on Friday, while schools remained closed and fuel deliveries were disrupted by road blocks.

-Longaric said she had also met with the ambassador of Mexico to express dissatisfaction with the high-profile reception Morales was given in Mexico, which she said broke asylum rules.
+Local media reports showed violent standoffs between coca farmers and police in the region of Cochabamba.
+Bolivia’s official ombudsman said there had been at least four people killed in the region on Friday and put total deaths so far in the protests at 18.

-At least 10 people have been killed in the protests since last month’s vote, the public prosecutor’s office said, mostly by firearms.
-Police fired teargas at protesters in La Paz on Friday, according to local media, as schools remained closed and fuel deliveries were disrupted by road blocks.
+The head of powerful union Bolivian Workers’ Center (COB), Juan Carlos Huarachi, said on Friday the group was open to dialogue to help stop the “bloodshed.”

 Anez said on Friday that Morales was free to return to Bolivia, but would have to respond to allegations of electoral fraud and would not be immune from investigation.